 2. You make money whilst raising money for charity

-ABC Fundraising have ingeniously designed their products in such a way that everybody benefits.
+ABC Fundraising has ingeniously designed their products in such a way that everybody benefits.

 3. You’ll get great support from head office

-If you sign up you’ll get access to their distributor support team who you can all at anytime to get your questions answered.
+If you sign up you’ll get access to their distributor support team who you can call at any time to get your questions answered.

 In terms of training, they’ll give you a host of training videos designed to help you become a ‘fundraising expert’ as fast as possible.

 You’ll also be included in the live distributor calls that run every 2 weeks for on-going training and support.

 4. They give you warm leads to follow up on